Adam Duvall Player Props: Red Sox vs. Mariners

-After going 0-for-1 in his last game, Adam Duvall and the Boston Red Sox take on the Seattle Mariners (who will hand the ball to Bryce Miller) at 9:40 PM ET on Tuesday.
+On Wednesday, Adam Duvall (.273 batting average in his past 10 games, with three doubles, two home runs, three walks and four RBI) and the Boston Red Sox face the Seattle Mariners, whose starting pitcher will be Logan Gilbert.
+First pitch is at 4:10 PM ET.

-In his most recent game he had a hitless showing (0-for-1) against the Mariners.
+He had a hitless performance in his last game (0-for-3) against the Mariners.

 Adam Duvall Game Info & Props vs. the Mariners